Robert Charles: Background

-Killings
+Shootings

+First encounter

+In the afternoon of July 23, 1900, Charles invited his roommate, 19-year-old Lenard Pierce, to visit the residence of Charles' girlfriend Virginia Banks.
+As Banks and her roommate, Ernestine Goldstein, were out on a trip to Baton Rouge, the two men first visited another woman, most likely Charles' sister Alice, before arriving outside of Banks' home at about 10:00 p.m. and waited on a street corner outside.
+Banks had either not returned yet or was waiting until the landlady went to sleep before allowing them inside.
+After waiting thirty minutes, Pierce suggested moving closer to the house to avoid a nearby police patrol.
+Charls and Pierce sat down on the front steps of a white resident's house, getting up two times to check the front door of Banks' home.

-On July 23, 1900, Charles sat on the front steps of a house in New Orleans talking with a friend, while waiting to rendezvous with his girlfriend, Virginia Banks, who lived on the block.
-Three white police officers, Sergeant Jules C. Aucoin, August T. Mora, and Joseph D. Cantrelle, investigated reports of "two suspicious looking negroes" sitting on a porch in a predominantly white neighborhood.
-They found Robert Charles and his roommate, 19-year-old Leonard Pierce, at the scene.
-The policemen questioned the two men, demanding to know what they "were doing and how long they had been there."
+At 11:00 p.m., three white police officers, Sergeant Jules C. Aucoin, August T. Mora, and Joseph D. Cantrelle, investigated reports by black women of "two suspicious looking negroes" sitting on a porch in a predominantly white neighborhood.
+They found Charles and Pierce at the scene and questioned them, demanding to know what they "were doing and how long they had been there."
 One of the two men replied that they were "waiting for a friend."
 Charles stood up, which the police took as an aggressive move.
 Mora grabbed him and the two struggled.
 Mora hit Charles with his billy club.
 Mora and Charles pulled guns and exchanged shots.
 Reports vary on who drew first; both men received non-lethal gunshot wounds to the legs.
 Charles fled to his residence, leaving a trail of blood.

-At Charles' residence, two officers, Officer Lamb and Captain Day, arrived and attempted to arrest Charles, but he brandished a rifle and shot and killed them both.
-Charles then fled on foot and the police initiated a manhunt.
+Police took custody of Pierce, escorting him to the station while Aucoin kept his service pistol pointed at Pierce's head.
+Aucoin and a police captain, John T. Day, interrogated Pierce for his address, which he divulged in the early hours of July 24, at 2:40 a.m.